cerb/cerb.github.io/_docs/sheets/sheets.md

 ## Icon

-The `icon` column type displays an icon image.
+The `icon` column type displays an icon image, record profile image, or automation resource.

 You'll find a list of icon names in **Setup >> Developers >> Icon Reference**.